-Due to the environmental effects oil spills can have on birds and marine mammals, have a containment boom and plan in place is often essential for quick spill response.
+Due to the environmental effects oil spills can have on birds and marine mammals, having a containment boom and plan in place is often essential for quick spill response.

-For birds, oil penetrates and and opens up the plumage, reducing is insulating ability and make birds more vulnerable to temperature fluctuations.
-Exposure can also impair flight ability of birds, making it difficult or impossible for them to escape their predators.
-Most birds affected by an oil spill will die unless there is human intervention.
+For birds, oil penetrates and and opens up the plumage, reducing its insulating ability and making birds more vulnerable to temperature fluctuations.
+Exposure can also impair the flight ability of birds, making it difficult or impossible for them to escape their predators.
+Most birds affected by an oil spill will die without human intervention.

 Marine mammals exposed to oil spills are affected in similar ways as seabirds.
 Oil coats the fur of sea otters and seals, reducing its insulation abilities and leading to body temperature fluctuations and hypothermia.
 Ingestion of the oil causes dehydration and impaired digestion.